Composition Programs

 In English 1010, instructors will

-- Prepare and distribute a syllabus that includes Essential Learning Outcomes (ELOs), activities and assignments related to ELOs, and an assessment grid that articulates relationships between ELOs and activities
+- Prepare and distribute a syllabus that includes Learning Outcomes, activities and assignments related to Learning Outcomes;

-- Require multiple drafts on all major papers that include instructor and peer response to student writing, as well as revised writing.
+- Assign multiple drafts on all major papers that include instructor and peer response to student writing, as well as revised writing;

-- A persuasive writing project of at least six pages that includes at least four cited sources documented according to MLA style.
+- At least one persuasive writing project of at least six pages that includes three to four cited sources 2010 documented according to an official documentation style;

-- Assign 2-4 pages of formal or informal writing that reflects the student’s understanding of the writing process
+- Assign 2-4 pages of writing, formal or informal, that reflects the student's understanding of the writing process.

 The second of the GE writing courses emphasizes the development of an effective academic style in argumentative essays that makes use of traditional rhetorical patterns, culminating in a major research paper.
 Subtopics will vary.
 Students with ACT English scores below 29 must take ENGL 1010 before enrolling in ENGL 2010.